EncodePanda/emacs_ensime_guide/README.md

 ### 1.3 Update your .emacs file

-Update ~/.emacs to look like the one available [here](.emacs)
+Update ~/.emacs to look like the one available [here](.emacs).
+If you are new to Emacs, just replace your `.emacs` file with the provided [one](.emacs).

+This file contain all configurations needed to make your Emacs a fully fledged Scala IDE on steroids.

 ## 3. Sbt & Ensime

+Majority of "IDE" functionalities are provided by `ensime-module`.
+That modules requires your project to contain a descriptor file called `.ensime` placed in top-level folder of your project.
+There are numerous ways to create that file, but the easiest way is to use generator which will do all work for you in a matter of seconds.

-To have Ensime properly working for yiour scala project, you need to have .ensime file created on top-level folder.
-Best way to do it is by using [ensime-sbt](https://github.com/ensime/ensime-sbt) plugin
+Assuming your project runs on SBT, the best way to do it is by using [ensime-sbt](https://github.com/ensime/ensime-sbt) plugin:

 ### 3.1 Add ensime-sbt plugin

-Create or update sbt plugins file `~/.sbt/0.13/plugins/plugins.sbt` by adding following line:
+Create and/or update sbt plugins file `~/.sbt/0.13/plugins/plugins.sbt` by adding following line:

 `addSbtPlugin("org.ensime" % "ensime-sbt" % "0.2.0")`

 ### 3.2 Generate .ensime file

-Being in root folder of your project run `sbt gen-ensime`.
-This will create .ensime file which is a descriptor of your project used by Ensime.
+In root folder of your project run `sbt gen-ensime`.
+This will create .ensime file.

 ## 4. Ensime in Emacs